Manikantasakalabakthula/DataScience_Internship/README.md

 Creating visualizations to represent the distribution of ratings using different charts (histogram, bar plot, etc.).
 Comparing the average ratings of different cuisines or cities using appropriate visualizations.
 Visualizing the relationship between various features and the target variable to gain insights.

+You Can Watch All The Reference Videos In My LinedIn Profile :- https://www.linkedin.com/in/sakalabakthula-manikanta-199783203/

 Thanks to COGNIFYZ Technologies for providing this opportunity❤️.